The Charitable Tax Credit has been

 You can help.
 You can give & receive.

-If you donate to a qualifying charitable organization in Arizona by Dec.
-31, you can claim a tax credit for 2015 that reduces dollar for dollar what you pay in state income tax.
+If you donate to a qualifying charitable organization in Arizona by April 15th, you can claim a tax credit for 2016 or apply to 2017 that reduces dollar for dollar what you pay in state income tax.

 The money you would otherwise pay in taxes can benefit your community through the organizations that you choose!